Motorhome Insurance vs. Regular Auto Insurance

 - Recreational use (weekends, vacations, under 150 days/year): $300 – $800/year

-- Full-time use (primary residence 6+ months/year): $1,500 – $4,000/year
+- Full-time use (primary residence 6+ months/year): $1,500 – $4,000+/year

 Full-time living significantly increases your premium due to higher mileage exposure, greater liability risk, and the need for expanded contents and liability protections.
+New usage-based policies are also emerging for remote workers and low-mileage recreational users, allowing for more tailored, cost-effective premiums.

 Storage Location